jawj/zapatos-docs/src/index.md

 #### Typescript schema

-**A command-line tool speaks to your Postgres database and writes up a TypeScript schema of detailed types for every table.**
+**A command-line tool speaks to your Postgres database and writes up a detailed TypeScript schema for every table.**

 Take this ultra-simple SQL schema for a single table, `authors`: